 LIFE maintains a web site that is available only to LIFE staff members and facilitates communication among members.
-Any publications to other web sites must follow the same rules as other LIFE publications.

 26.3.3.
 Presentations

 A presentation is defined as the delivery of unpublished LIFE information to scientific, professional, or public groups either orally or in poster format.
 A presentation may include an abstract to be published by the group to which the presentation is made.
 The P & P Committee Co-chairs must approve all abstracts prior to submission.
 Proposed abstracts should be submitted to the Co-Chairs at least one week prior to the due date, in order to allow time for review.
 The Co-Chairs obtain a review from the DMAQC to insure data accuracy, and may obtain reviews from other investigators if they deem it necessary.
 Approved abstracts are periodically circulated among the LIFE PIs for information purposes.
 If the abstract is accepted for presentation, the P&P Committee is to be notified promptly by the investigator who submitted the abstract.
 Copies of slides to be used should, except under unusual circumstances, be submitted to the P & P Co-Chairs prior to the presentation, preferably as an electronic file.
 Slide files for all LIFE abstracts are maintained on the LIFE website that are available to all LIFE investigators.
 It is permissible to submit previously cleared abstracts to other meetings; copies should be sent to the Administrative Coordinating Center for inclusion in the listings of P & P.